Personal Assistance Services and Supports (PASS)

-Perspectives' Personal Assistance Services and Supports (PASS) program is a specialized consumer-directed service provided to Medicaid eligible children who live at home and have been diagnosed with significant physical, developmental, behavioral or emotional conditions.
+Perspectives' Personal Assistance Services and Supports (PASS) program is provided to Medicaid-eligible children who live at home and have been diagnosed with significant physical, developmental, behavioral or emotional conditions.

-The PASS agency support team is comprised of a Clinical Consultant and a PASS Coordinator who will work with each family to ensure that the service plans are appropriate for the child's needs, and make any changes that are necessary to foster child development and independence.
+Perspectives’ support team is comprised of a Clinical Consultant and a PASS Coordinator who will work with each family to ensure that the service plans are appropriate for your child's needs, and make any changes that are necessary to foster your child’s development and independence.

 After a plan is developed, and you’ve found the preferred PASS professional for your family, they’ll work with you to complete your plan’s objectives—and with your staff and Perspectives’ guidance along the way, you can be sure your child will get the support they need in a way that best fits your schedule.